lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-P 351-2 - mental disorders like melancholy are usually called by false ideas and should be corrected by addressing the source of the painful idea.
+P 351-2 - mental disorders like melancholy are usually caused by false ideas and should be corrected by addressing the source of the painful idea.
 Also, travelling or sailing

 Also, don’t confine people unless they are a danger to themselves or others, or can’t manage daily life.
 “If every one, who possesses mistaken / ideas, or who puts false estimates on things, was liable to confinement, I know not who of my readers might not tremble at the sight of a madhouse!”
 (352-3)

+P 354 - almost a pity to cure people of happy insanity

+P 356 - delusion about having gotten an STI that caused a man to strip his employees

+![][ScreenShot2021-02-14at6.23.14PM]

+P 357-8 - a woman who heard a voice telling her to repent, exactly as happens in conversion narratives all the time --- here presented as a symptom of mania, which causes melancholy, from which she must “recover”

+P 358 “melancholy” produced by “delusion”:

+![][ScreenShot2021-02-14at6.27.51PM]

+P 359 - the Gothic curse from an old woman that a man should never feel relief from cold!
+Presented as a real experience!!
+But also presented as an example of the man contracting a mania

+P 360 - postpartum depression

+P 363 - when a desire to sleep is preventing sleep, the patient should be told that the lack of sleep is of no consequence to his health.

+P 363-365 - discusses sentimental love!
+Includes discourses on the function of beauty, and beauty vs grace

+This kind of love is a mania, which can culminate in suicide or revenge--- “As was lately exemplified in Mr. Hackman, who shot Miss Ray in the lobby of the playhouse.
+So the poet describes the passion of Dido \[Latin quotation follows\]

+![][ScreenShot2021-02-14at6.44.14PM]

+P 366 references the past of France --- encountering vanity in  “Paris, when Paris was the center of politeness” and “the court of France, when France had a court”

+P 367 - quotes Goldsmith in his explanation of nostalgia

+P 368 religious mortification and fear of hell

+P 370 the cure of ambition (much inflamed by Homer) “must be taken from moral writers”

+P 371 in the treatment of grief, tears are a good symptom.
+“The melioration of grief by time, and its being at length even attended with pleasure, depends on our retaining a distinct idea of the lost object, and forgetting for a time the idea of the loss of it.”
+(371)

+P 372 best consolation is from Tristram Shandy

+![][ScreenShot2021-02-14at6.55.30PM]

+P 373 suicidal depression and examples of suicide

+P 374 cures include marriage and science

+in many cases the cause is actually a concealed maniacal idea rather than actual tedium of life

+P 375 loss of beauty --- he describes some ineffective cosmetics and then says the cure must be sought from moral writers and the cultivation of virtues other than beauty

+P 377 cure the maniacal fear of poverty by studying math

+P 379 fear of hell

+![][ScreenShot2021-02-14at7.08.27PM]

+P 380 Marriage is a cure for lust

+P 382 imaginary syphilis happens in those who don’t have it but “have only deserved it”

+P 383 the fear of ill effect from masturbation

+![][ScreenShot2021-02-14at7.19.50PM]

+P 385 - need enough sympathy to be good people but not so much that life is unbearable.
+He plans to say more when he publishes about his boarding school for ladies!

+P 385 the goal of education is to produce meritorious insanities

+![][ScreenShot2021-02-14at7.22.30PM]

+![][ScreenShot2021-02-14at7.23.40PM]

+P 393 unwillingness to amuse oneself

+![][ScreenShot2021-02-14at7.26.36PM]

 P xi preface ends with a plea to readers, dated “Derby, Jan 1 1796”